DaChro/ogh_summerschool_2019/docs/index.md

 ### "Schauraum Münster"
 From Sep 5 to Sep 7 there is a festival of museums and galleries in Muenster ([see here](https://www.stadt-muenster.de/ms/tourismus/presse/html/21-schauraum-EN.html))
-This is the reason why Muenster will be full and why it was so difficult to find available hotels, tours etc. but also a nice add-on to the social program of the summer school.
+This is the reason why Muenster will be full and why it was so difficult to find available hotels, tours etc. but it is also a nice option to visit after the summer school.
 On Saturday, museums and galleries throughout Muenster will be open and free of charge until midnight!